AlphaSense-Engineering/privatecloud-cli/CONTRIBUTING.md

 ### Commit Messages

-This project adheres to the [Conventional Commits](https://conventionalcommits.org/en/v1.0.0/) specification.
+This project adheres to the [Conventional Commits](https://conventionalcommits.org/en/v1.0.0) specification.
 Please, make sure that your commit messages follow that specification.

+### Changelog

+This project uses [Changie](https://changie.dev) to manage the changelog.
+Please, make sure to use it when adding a new changelog entry.
+Do not add a changelog entry if the changes are not visible to the end users.